JosephOConnell/Blackrock-Castle/README.md

 ### Content and Media Credits

-- The text for the Home page was taken from many different websites and reworded to suit my page [Wikipedia] [https://www.bco.ie/] [https://www.castlecafe.ie/] [https://castrumtocastle.com/republic-of-ireland-castles/county-cork-cork-blackrock-castle/] [https://irishhistory.com/architecture-and-monuments/castles/history-of-blackrock-castle-co-cork/]
+- The text for the Home page was taken from many different websites and reworded to suit my page <https://en.wikipedia.org/wiki/Blackrock_Castle>, <https://www.bco.ie/>, <https://www.castlecafe.ie/>, <https://castrumtocastle.com/republic-of-ireland-castles/county-cork-cork-blackrock-castle/> and <https://irishhistory.com/architecture-and-monuments/castles/history-of-blackrock-castle-co-cork/>.
-- For the video I got permition of the videos owner to use on the page [BCO] <https://www.youtube.com/watch?v=97oZNFzkzcM>
+- For the video I got permition from the owner of the video to use on the page [BCO] <https://www.youtube.com/watch?v=97oZNFzkzcM>
 - For my Nav Bar I took help from the Love Running Code and made it my own. <https://github.com/Code-Institute-Solutions/love-running-2.0-sourcecode>
-- For the widet I used elfsight.
+- For the widget I used elfsight.
 I used the free version and it comes with a add and watermark [elfsight]<https://elfsight.com/>
 - Contact Form: I watched a youtube video on forms and used some of what I learned from the Love Running also.
 [Bro-Code](https://www.youtube.com/watch?v=HGTJBPNC-Gw) and used <https://formspree.io/> for the backend.

 - The icons were taken from [Font Awesome](https://fontawesome.com/)